git-adrianrubico/learn-terraform/README.md

 📖 Visit the blog: blog.adrianrubico.com

-🔖 Look for the Terraform category or #90DaysDevOps tag
+🔖 Look for the learn-terraform tag

 ✅ Apply the examples locally while reading the post